wharfkit/docs/antelope/APIClient.md

 #### Typed Responses

-The `response` returned from the `APIClient` instance will be fully typed using Antlope core types.
+The `response` returned from the `APIClient` instance will be fully typed using Antelope core types.
 The above call will return an instance of [GetInfoResponse](https://github.com/wharfkit/antelope/blob/070bfb3bfe4b5f50f031dc58eb18090806e06c07/src/api/v1/types.ts#L324-L370), which automatically has all of the values in a typed state.

 ```ts
 GetInfoResponse {